Course aim

 - See detailed Getting started instructions.

-- Weekly reading assignments and exercises provide hints to solve the projects and problem sets.
+- Weekly reading suggestions and exercises provide hints to solve the projects and problem sets.

 - Try to establish a practice where you log your work with the exercises and projects.
 You may find such a log book very handy at later stages in your work, especially when you don't properly remember what a previous test version of your program did.
 Here you could also record the time spent on solving the exercise, various algorithms you may have tested, or questions that you would like to discuss further with your lab partner or the supervisor.

-- The course assumes a solid background in undergraduate mathematics (multivariable analysis, linear algebra, mathematical statistics).
+- The course assumes a solid background in undergraduate mathematics (multivariate analysis, linear algebra, mathematical statistics).
 You might have to refresh your knowledge in these subjects by referring to undergraduate mathematics textbooks.

 - We will use the Python programming language.
 In particular, we will use Jupyter notebooks when working on numerical exercises, problems, and projects.
-The exercises are constructed to help you get started with Jupyter notebooks, and we provide suggestions for useful electronic resources.
+The exercises are constructed to help you get started with Jupyter notebooks, for which we also provide suggestions for useful electronic resources.
 You might have to use these references throughout the course, and you're also encouraged to discuss with the teaching assistants.

 - We will briefly discuss version control approaches for code development during this course.
-The use of such an approach is, however, not an official learning outcome in this course and will not be the required practice for your work on numerical projects.
-Still, you are encouraged to try this approach and the teachers will be happy to discuss implementations and recommended work flows.
+The use of such an approach is, however, not an explicit learning outcome in this course and will not be the required practice for your work on numerical projects.
+Still, you are encouraged to try this approach.
+The teachers will be happy to discuss implementations and recommended work flows.
 Version control is the most ethical approach to computational research.
 All files that are associated with this course are available via a public repository on github that you are welcome to clone.

 Changes